 Let’s take a look at some important benefits of including a Killer Biceps Workout in your routine.
 Increased physical activity promotes healthier blood flow, metabolism efficiency, and heart health.
 All of these benefits lead to a better quality of life and decreased chance of medical issues.
 The additional calories burned during your day will help you on your way to a more tone and defined body as well.

 Reduced Risk of Injury

 The most important benefit is the stronger your biceps are the more shored up your elbow is (barring equal triceps strength).
-This Killer Biceps Workout can help reduce or prevent tendinitis in your elbow and shoulder.
+This Killer Biceps Workout can help reduce or prevent tendonitis in your elbow and shoulder.

-Your biceps are one of the smaller muscle groups in your body which tends to make them the weak link in the chain.
+Your biceps are one of the smaller muscle groups in your body which tend to make them the weak link in the chain.
 When I say the weak link, I mean many limitations with back exercises can come from your biceps not being strong enough.

 An example can be one of the military’s favorite exercises, the pull-up or chin-up.
 Both engage our latissimus dorsi and upper back for fantastic development giving you the desired “V” shape.
-However, stronger biceps could help you squeeze out a few more reps giving you better back strengthening opportunity.
+However, stronger biceps could help you squeeze out a few more reps giving you better back strengthening opportunities.

 In addition to your pull-ups, your rowing movements are also limited by your biceps.
 Your back is important in your everyday life and most of us use it a lot more than we realize.
 Enhance your row performance and your daily pulling and lifting functions by giving your biceps a direct focus.
 Now you are not doing curls for show anymore but to enhance your daily performance.